angular/angular/src/lib/card/OVERVIEW.md

-Cards are content containers for text, photos, and actions.
+`<md-card>` is a content container for text, photos, and actions.
 Cards are intended to provide information on a single subject.

 <!-- example(card-overview) -->